cmda-bt/pt-course-19-20/.github/ISSUE_TEMPLATE/3_static-site.md

 ---
 name: Week 3 - Job story + static site
-about: Learn the basics of the command line
+about: Hand in your work for the first feedback moment
 title: first feedbackmoment
 labels: 'week-3'
 ---